Konamiman/Z80dotNet/Docs/Interrupts.md

 [IZ80Processor](../Main/IZ80Processor.cs) provides the following interrupt related events:

-* _`NonMaskableInterruptServicingStart`_ is fired right before a maskable interrupt is going to be serviced.
+* _`MaskableInterruptServicingStart`_ is fired right before a maskable interrupt is going to be serviced.
 The execution state is as follows when the event is fired:

   * For interrupt mode 0: the opcode has been already fetched from the data bus and is about to be executed.